growingspaghetti/ldoce5-extraction-and-anki-deck-builder/README.md

 In addition, it merges audio files into one when a page has a multiple of them so as to avail the Anki's autoplay facility.

-As for the DVD-ROM, I tested against the Japanese one publised by Pearson alone and the extraction finished successfully.
+As for the DVD-ROM, I tested against the Japanese one published by Pearson alone and the extraction finished successfully.

 ![anki-preview-4.png](./anki-preview-4.png)